 6. Mid-Autumn Festival

-This is one of the Vietnam festivals that is celebrated on the 14th and 15th day of the lunar month.
+This is one of the best festivals in Vietnam that is celebrated on the 14th and 15th day of the lunar month.
 It is a very colorful festival wherein children and adults come together to enjoy the festivities.
 Lanterns are lit during the night time which makes this festival more worthy of visiting.
 Also known as the harvest festival, special food like moon cakes, jellies, and biscuits are prepared and served.
 Do not miss the Lion Dance performed on this day as it is a real spectacle.

 Held on: Mid-September